 Because these criminal charges involve children, defendants often ask if their custody of their kids will be put in jeopardy.
 While this is a possibility, we cannot say for sure what will happen to you or your kids after a conviction.
 Child custody arrangements are not changed as part of a criminal sentence and are typically family law matters.
 However, our New Jersey criminal defense attorneys might be able to help you avoid losing custody by fighting your criminal charges and avoiding a conviction.

 There are numerous ways in which a person may be charged with endangering the welfare of a child.
 Some offenses like possessing child pornography are not necessarily violent offenses.
 While you might not lose custody entirely, your time with your kids might become limited or supervised.

 Other offenses that are considered endangering the welfare of children are violent offenses like sexual or physical abuse.
 In such cases, you are far more likely to lose custody of your kids if convicted.
 It is important to discuss your case with a skilled attorney and figure out how to fight your charges.

 How to Fight Charges for Endangering Welfare in New Jersey

-How our New Jersey criminal defense attorneys help you fight your charges depends on why you are charged and how the alleged offense occurred.
+How our Atlantic City criminal defense attorneys help you fight your charges depends on why you are charged and how the alleged offense occurred.
 The charges may also depend on your relationship with the children supposedly involved in the case.